tabatkins/sublime-tweets/README.md

 # Sublime tweets

-This repository contains a simple syntax-highlighting file to help you compose tweets offline, in a real text editor, then post them later in the actual Twitter interface.
+This repository contains a simple syntax-highlighting file to help you compose tweets offline in a real text editor
+(specifically, Sublime Text 3), then post them later in the actual Twitter interface.

+It automatically counts characters for you, including Twitter oddities like URLs and emoji, and highlights when you go over the 280char limit, just like in the Twitter interface.

 ## Installing

-To use,
+To install,
 just save the `Tweets.sublime-syntax` file into your Sublime Text packages;
 by default,